AMSUN-Berlin/mcl/README.md

 mcl
 ===

-A Modeling Core Langiuage on top of OCaml
+A Modeling Core Language on top of OCaml